 As part of the site's stormwater management, numerous rock checkdams have been placed along the haul roads.
-However, the rock material initially used for these checkdams was limestone.
-To mitigate the potential for selenium to leach, the operator replaced the limestone check dams with greenstone or other non-limestone rock (Photo 3).
+Limestone check dam materials have been replaced with non-limestone greenstone rock to reduce the potential for selenium to leach into stormwaters, (Photo 3).

 The northern highwall of the North Quarry has had three large rockslides, which are described in the RPA.
-No major new movement on these rockslides was observed during the 2013 inspection.
-The Mid-Pen Rockslide that extended approximately halfway down the eastern highwall is being graded out as part of the mining (Photo 4).
+No major new movement on these rockslides was observed during the 2014 inspection.
+The upper portions of the Mid-Pen Rockslide that extends approximately halfway down the eastern highwall was graded out recently during mining (Photo 4).
 The Scenic Easement Rockslide has a slope failure that extends down slope approximately as far as the Mid-Pen Rockslide (Photo 5).
 This rockslide lowered the ridgeline contrary to the 1972 Ridgeline Protection Easement requirement.
 The largest slide, the Main Rockslide, appears to extend across most of the current height of the northwestern highwall (Photo 6).

 A fourth apparent landslide occurs on the western side of the pit.
-This area of movement was noted by Golder and Associates in their November 2007 Slope Stability Evaluation report and may extend westward below the toe of the eastern slope of the WMSA overburden stockpile (right center of Photo I).
+This area of movement was noted by Golder and Associates in their November 2007 Slope Stability Evaluation report and may extend westward below the toe of the eastern slope of the WMSA overburden stockpile (right of center of Photo I).
 The County's Geologist, Mr. James Baker, referred to this western landslide as the "Haul Road Slide."
 The placement of overburden backfill against the western toe of the North Quarry is intended to stabilize this slide.